Filled Won Ton Cups turkey pork beef

 Filled WonTon Cups – these are filled with Pulled Pork and Cheese

-Not only are Filled Wonton Cups fantastic, one of the best things is these can be made with a minimal amount of effort and it’s even possible to buy the little shells frozen.
+Not only are Filled Wonton Cups fantastic, but one of the best things is these can be made with a minimal amount of effort.
 They can also be partially made ahead.
 Bake the shells off and place on a rimmed baking sheet, then shortly before serving, fill and top with cheese if using and run them under the broiler.

-While this recipe makes 48, the standard size of ready-made wonton wrappers, it’s very easy to scale this recipe up or down.
-If you scale down, any extra wonton wrappers freeze well if tightly wrapped – just thaw in the fridge overnight.
+While this recipe makes 48 appetizers, the standard size of ready-made wonton wrappers, it’s very easy to scale this recipe up or down.
+If you scale down, any extra wonton wrappers freeze well if tightly wrapped, just don’t keep them too long.
+Maybe a month or two.
+When ready to use, just thaw in the fridge overnight.

 I have seen recipes where the shells are not prebaked, and tried a couple, but I find the bottom of the shell can get a little soggy, and that’s a bit of a turn-off – it only takes a few minutes to pop the shells in the oven and bake them off.
 Besides, if you’re making a lot of these, you are probably going to need to bake in batches unless you have enough mini muffin pans to make them all at once.
 Bake them using however many pans you have and when out of the oven put them on a sheet tray and repeat.